Understand your company's position and learn more about the options available

 In an effort to help support businesses affected by the continuing Covid-19 pandemic, the government made loans of up to £50,0000 available to all companies through the Bounce Back Loan scheme.
 Bounce Back Loans came with a raft of appealing features including a fixed low rate of interest, government-backed security to the bank meaning no personal guarantees were required, and no requirement to make repayments for the first 12 months.
 However, many companies are finding themselves in a precarious position as repayments on these loans become due.

 The vast majority of these loans will have been taken out with the best of intentions of being able to repay the money owed.
 The problem, however, is that no one could have anticipated the restrictions on business activity running so deep and for so long.
 After months of enforced closure for many, and severe restrictions on meaningful trade for others, many companies are finding their cash flow depleted at a time where they will soon need to start repaying their Bounce Back Loans.
+If you may have been affected, you can speak to one of our experts to receive Bounce Back Loan help.

 So, what can you do if your company is unable to repay its Bounce Back Loan?
 Although Bounce Back Loans are provided with full security from the government, however, it remains the company’s responsibility for repaying the amount borrowed.
 The government security will only kick in should the company be unable to pay back the loan.